Delhi commences COVID-19 rapid antigen tests

 Those who came to get themselves tested at a centre in Sunlight Colony in southeast Delhi said the entire process took only about an hour.
 The centre started operating at 10 am and by around 5 pm as many as 125 swab samples were collected, a healthcare worker said.
 Around 1,000 tests were conducted by 8 pm at 44 centres in south Delhi, according to a senior official.

-"After arriving here, we went to the registration desk.
+"After arriving here (testing centre in Sunlight Colony), we went to the registration desk.
 After waiting for about half-an-hour, we were tested.
 The testing process took only five to seven minutes," Alex Samuel, 20, said, adding, "The authorities told us the results will be sent via SMSes on Friday."
 A healthcare worker at the testing centre said each testing kit costs Rs 450 and can provide results within 30 minutes as compared to RT-PCR test that takes three to four hours.
 The kits, called Standard Q COVID-19 Ag detection, have been developed by South Korean company S D Biosensor.
 The testing method involves looking for antibodies which are produced when the body is exposed to a pathogen.

 If a person has antibodies associated with novel coronavirus, it means the person is either COVID-19 positive or has recovered.
-"It is an easy and cheaper method to detect asymptomatic cases," another healthcare worker said.
+"It is an easy and cheap method of detecting asymptomatic cases," another healthcare worker said.

 On Wednesday, Delhi recorded 2,414 fresh coronavirus cases, the highest single-day spike here, taking the tally in the city over the 47,000-mark, while the number of deaths from the disease climbed to 1,904.
 Last week, the Delhi government, which has been scrambling to find beds for coronavirus patients, warned that there could be 5.5 lakh cases by the end of July - something it is not prepared to deal with.
 Hospitals will need at least 80,000 more beds, the government cautioned.